databl/databl/README.md

 # Databl Managed Services and Professional Services

 Welcome to **Databl** - your trusted partner in IT and cybersecurity.
-We specialize in delivering enterprise-grade managed services tailored for small to medium-sized businesses.
-In addition to our comprehensive managed services, we offer professional services across various technologies.
+We specialise in delivering enterprise-grade managed services tailored for small to medium-sized businesses.
+In addition to our comprehensive managed services, we offer professional services across various technologies to enterprise.

 ## Our Services